Walden–Wallkill Rail Trail: Maintaining the rail trail

+Emergency trail repairs in Walden were performed in 2014; Montgomery and Shawangunk are each responsible for maintenance of the trail within their respective towns.
+The trail was expected to receive a sealcoating in spring 2022.

+Plans to connect the Walden–Wallkill Rail Trail with the Wallkill Valley Rail were deprioritized for decades due to complications involving the prisons.
+At one point there was an active farm on the prison grounds, where inmates would work and walk the grounds unimpeded.
+Since that time, the Wallkill facility has had its security increased; an extra fence has been put up, increasing the likelihood of connecting the trails through the property.

 Route

 The trail begins at the 9.4 acre Wooster Grove Park in the village of Walden, near NY 52.
 There is a visitor center for rail trail users at the park.
 The park also contains Walden's former train station, which has since been renovated as a recreational facility.

 The trail continues 1 mi north from the trailhead before reaching Lake Osiris Road, continuing another 1+1/4 mi to the Montgomery–Shawangunk town line.
 Once in Shawangunk, the trail passes by the Borden Estate, a mansion built in 1906 by the granddaughter of Gail Borden.
-In 1854, Gail Borden patented the process for creating condensed milk; the Borden family subsequently owned a series of milk companies.
-The mansion is now used by the School of Practical Philosophy for philosophy classes.
+The trail borders the estate on the east.

 About 3/4 mi from the town line, the trail reaches its Wallkill trailhead bordering NY 208, directly across the street from the Shawangunk police station.
 The paved section between Walden and Wallkill is flat, with only a 3% grade.
 A portion of the former corridor in central Wallkill has since been converted to a road.

 An unimproved northern section in Wallkill extends 1+1/2 mi from the intersection of Railroad Avenue and C. E. Penny Drive to Birch Road.
 Birch Road marks the border between the former corridor and two state prisons.
-This section passes through private hunting grounds and is "unmarked and has no signs" but is "arguably ... the most scenic" portion of the former Wallkill Valley rail corridor, featuring "splendid" views of the Shawangunk Ridge to the west.
+This section passes through unmarked private hunting grounds.
 While the total length of the trail is officially only about 3 mi, the inclusion of the northern section increases its length to about 4+1/2 mi.
 The trail is used for walking, jogging, bicycling and dog walking.